atlassian-archive/landkid/README.md

 Landkid simply provides a simple queue and a way to call a custom build that runs with master.
-Instead of hitting "merge", you'll get landkid to add you to a queue which runs one sanity check build (the equivalent of the same build that would have run, had your merge happend) and if it goes green, is merged automatically!
+Instead of hitting "merge", you'll get landkid to add you to a queue which runs one sanity check build (the equivalent of the same build that would have run, had your merge happened) and if it goes green, is merged automatically!

 #### Supported Hosts